Blog

 Exam Content

+Verifying effective training is easiest with the use of quizzes or exams to test what the person learned.
 For training exams, we try to ensure that exam questions are objective and easy to grade.
 Therefore, most exams are ten questions.
-Questions are typically fill-in the blank type of questions or multiple-choice questions.
-“Trick questions” are not recommended, but we do recommend using questions that force the trainee to look-up the answers.
+Questions are typically the fill-in-the-blank type of questions or multiple-choice questions.
+“Trick questions” are not recommended, but we do recommend using questions that force the trainee to look up the answers.
 This will force the trainee to become more familiar with the procedure.

 For our calibration training exam, we could easily have one question corresponding to each slide, but not every sub-clause requirement is equally important.
 Therefore, we always try to include a question related to the most common things auditors and FDA inspectors will be looking for.